petrica/martinescu/content/posts/homio/request-for-comment.md

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;" data-mxgraph="{&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;resize&quot;:true,&quot;toolbar&quot;:&quot;zoom layers lightbox&quot;,&quot;edit&quot;:&quot;https://app.diagrams.net/#Hpetrica%2Fmartinescu%2Fmaster%2Fstatic%2Fdiagrams%2Fhomio-hub.drawio&quot;,&quot;url&quot;:&quot;https://raw.githubusercontent.com/petrica/martinescu/master/static/diagrams/homio-hub.drawio&quot;}"></div>
 <script type="text/javascript" src="https://viewer.diagrams.net/embed2.js?&fetch=https%3A%2F%2Fraw.githubusercontent.com%2Fpetrica%2Fmartinescu%2Fmaster%2Fstatic%2Fdiagrams%2Fhomio-hub.drawio"></script>

-The hub as a central piece of the architecture will have two hardware modules that are used for wireless communication: nRF24 for low power wireless communication and the actual ESP WiFi module to connect the hub to Home Assistant.
+The hub as a central piece of the architecture will have two hardware modules that are used for wireless communication: the nRF24 chip for low power wireless communication and the actual ESP WiFi module to connect the hub to Home Assistant.
-Sensors connected to the hub need to also have a representation at the hub level in order for them to be logically represented at the console level.
+The diagram also depicts a logical representation of the child devices as sensors and components.
+Whenever a new child device starts, it will send a heartbeat signal to the Hub.
+This will register the device in the devices list connected to the Hub.

 ### Homio Component Diagram